Csantos07/account_app_part_two/README.md

 # README

+crud-transaction-model-and-views

+What I want to do with this PR is to get a simple rudimentary version of forecast working.

+We got a simple version working with one account.
+Definitely want to check the logic on when to process the transaction on the month.

+---

 Applying bootstrap styles to account cards.
 `sandbox` -> `address-rakib-comment-01-transaction-model-bootstrap-and-css`

 ---

 This can be merged into account-model-hbtm_no_extra_model-self-relationhip-exp.

 - [ ] rename accounts_users to accounts_user